itsnamgyu/node-one/README.md

 ## API

 ### GET /api/user/
-Get's a list of users
+Retrieve a list of existing users

 ### POST /api/user/
-Add a user or edit an existing user
+Create a new user or overwrite an existing user

 ### GET /api/user/:userID
-Get user with given `userID`
+Get user info

 ### PUT /api/user/:userID
-Edit an existing user (cannot create a new one)
+Edit (overwrite) an existing user (cannot create a new one)

 ### DELETE /api/user/:userID
 Delete an existing user